SoftFever/OrcaSlicer/README.markdown

 ## What's it?

 Slic3r is a G-code generator for 3D printers.
-It's compatible with RepRaps, Makerbots, Ultimakers and many more machines.
+It's compatible with RepRaps, makerwares, Ultimakers and many more machines.

 See the [project homepage](http://slic3r.org/) at slic3r.org and the [documentation](https://github.com/alexrj/Slic3r/wiki/Documentation) on the Slic3r wiki for more information.